jentery/SWDemo/list_of_documents.markdown

 permalink: /mdfiles/
 ---

-The following materials include course outlines, assignments, prompts, and workshop instructions for literary sound studies.
-They are ordered alphabetically according to title.
+The following materials include course outlines, assignments, prompts, teaching notes, lesson plans, and workshop instructions for literary sound studies.
+They are ordered alphabetically by title.

 Note that these materials appear as they were originally written for teaching and learning.
-We did not edit them.
-We only formatted them for the purposes of collection.
+We formatted them for the purposes of collection but did not edit them.

 <ul>
   {% assign documents = site.output_documents | where_exp: "page", "page.permalink contains '/output_documents/'" | sort: "title" %}